Wellness & Plants: The Benefits to Gardening

 THE BENEFITS OF INDOOR PLANTS

 Growing plants indoors is a popular trend for so many reasons.
 They bring beauty to your indoor space, they teach care and responsibility, and they help purify the air in your home.
 NASA conducted a study of houseplants and how they impact the quality of air indoors.
 This study proved plants can detox the air in effective ways by absorbing toxic chemicals and pollutants found in our everyday lives.
-Here are the top 5 indoor plants for a clean and happy home!
+Here are the top 5 indoor plants for a clean and happy home from Fresh from Florida®!

 Also known as Mother in Law’s Tongue, the unique look of the Sansevieria plant can make a strong visual statement in any space.
 Sansevieria is ideal for indoor spaces because it is easy to care for and it removes allergens!
 Sansevieria releases moisture in the air and lessens airborne allergens while it also avoids the collection of such allergens due to the smooth surface of its leaves.
 It loves humidity and is ideal for bathrooms or bedrooms because Sansevieria also gives off oxygen at night, helping you rest easier.